ant-design/ant-design/docs/react/getting-started.en-US.md

 > ![](https://zos.alipayobjects.com/rmsportal/vgcHJRVZFmPjAawwVoXK.png)

-But, we can import component on demand:
+But, we can import individual components on demand:

 ```jsx
 import Button from 'antd/lib/button';